AndreyKovalevskiy/BulbaTalks/README.md

 3. [Run the app in the Simulator or on a Device](https://developer.apple.com/documentation/xcode/running_your_app_in_the_simulator_or_on_a_device)
 - Choose a Scheme - BulbaTalks
 - Select a simulated iOS device: iPhone only.
 For example iPhone 11.
 You can also select a real device
-- Run the App.
-Click the `Run` button
+- Run the App by clicking the `Run` button
 4. Enjoy it.

 # Contributing